Набряк

 Review of systems should include symptoms of causative disorders, including dyspnea during exertion, orthopnea, and paroxysmal nocturnal dyspnea (heart failure); alcohol or hepatotoxin exposure, jaundice, and easy bruising (a liver disorder); malaise and anorexia (cancer or a liver or kidney disorder); and immobilization, extremity injury, or recent surgery (DVT).

 Past medical history should include any disorders known to cause edema, including heart, liver, and kidney disorders and cancer (including any related surgery or radiation therapy).
 The history should also include predisposing conditions for these causes, including streptococcal infection, recent viral infection (eg, hepatitis), alcohol use disorder, and hypercoagulable disorders.
-Drug history should include specific questions about drugs known to cause edema (see table Some Causes of Edema).
+Medication history should include specific questions about medications known to cause edema (see table Some Causes of Edema).
 Patients are asked about the amount of sodium used in cooking and at the table.

 Фізикальне обстеження